SmartCambridge/tfc_server/README_API.md

 ## Overview

-The Rita platform provides an HTTP restful API for data, generally returning the data as Json but also providing binary data (i.e. as originally received by Rita) if requested.
+The TFC platform provides an HTTP restful API for data, generally returning the data as Json but also providing binary data (i.e. as originally received by Rita) if requested.

 ### /api/console/status